Stephen J. McCormick (radio correspondent): Mutual

-McCormick arrived in Washington, D.C., in the middle of 1930s, where, after working for a some time for a local radio station, joined Mutual in 1935.
+McCormick arrived in Washington, D.C., in the middle of the 1930s, where, after working for some time for a local radio station, joined Mutual in 1935.

 McCormick became a top executive of Mutual.

 NBC-TV

 McCormick became a host of two shows on the NBC-TV in 1954, "The American Forum" and "Youth Wants To Know", where Stephen J. McCormick found his style as "neutral moderator", he explained that in the interview for the Washington Post in 1956: "The moderator must be neutral, ...no public affairs discussion program can last for very long if word gets around that the moderator favors one point of view.
 Guests will just refuse to take part in the show".

 In "Youth Wants To Know", McCormick interviewed John F. Kennedy, who was that time Democratic Party Senator representing Massachusetts.
 McCormick asked John F. Kennedy if he consider to accept an offer be as a candidate on the vice president office, about that Kennedy answered: "I think it's a bad idea in politics and every other kind of job to accept or refuse things which have not and probably will not be offered to you,..
 I suppose it's like saying to a girl, 'If I asked you to marry me, and I'm not asking you to marry me, would you marry me?'
 I suppose, when the time comes, we can make a better judgment on it."
 On what McCormick responded humorously: "I wouldn't be surprised, after reading about you for many years, Senator, if we had a lot of girls who were thinking of marrying you."